sustainable-processes/Impurity-Project/README.md

 ![image](https://user-images.githubusercontent.com/45038622/228475249-bfd596ac-26aa-4003-89c5-12cacda9a7bc.png)

-Contains developing code base for impurity prediction of reactions.
+Thsi repository contains developing code base for impurity prediction of reactions.
 At the moment, users need to have installed conda, anaconda or miniconda.
 Please refer to [Reaction Impurity Prediction using a Data Mining Approach](https://doi.org/10.1002/cmtd.202200062) for more details.

 ![image](https://user-images.githubusercontent.com/45038622/228474130-a4f942c1-41fb-4860-800b-fd05779b9cf2.png)